biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

 RedBlackDist as a view onto the rollDist distribution
 -----------------------------------------------------

-The RedBlackDist class will implement Distribution, but will need to map the 40-symbol alphabet of the entire roulet wheel into the 2-symbol alphabet of red/black.
+The `RedBlackDist` class will implement `Distribution`, but will need to map the 40-symbol alphabet of the entire roulet wheel into the 2-symbol alphabet of red/black.
 It must remain synchronized with the main wheel, updating its state whenever its parent does.